We have added a new section with newspaper articles from The Daily Mail and The Daily Mirror courtesy of Alex.

 Matt Monro: ‘Stranger In Paradise – The Lost New York Sessions’ together with a new Best Of on 2CD and digital will be released by Capitol/Ume on March 13, 2020.

-One More Time is a work in progress documentary which tells the story of the musicians who worked on studio sessions during the sixties and seventies.
-Several former members of The JB7 have taken part.
+One More Time is a work in progress documentary which tells the

 Project director Alan Boyd would very much appreciate it if you would check out the website at